docker/docs/kitematic/index.md

 # Kitematic

-Kitematic, the Docker GUI, runs on Mac OS X and Windows operating systems.
+Kitematic, the Docker GUI, runs on macOS and Windows operating systems.
 Beginning with the 1.8 Docker release, you use the Docker Toolbox to install Kitematic.
-See the [Mac OS X installation guide](https://docs.docker.com/installation/mac) or the [Windows installation guide](https://docs.docker.com/installation/windows) for details on installing with Docker Toolbox.
+See the [macOS installation guide](https://docs.docker.com/installation/mac) or the [Windows installation guide](https://docs.docker.com/installation/windows) for details on installing with Docker Toolbox.

 For information about using Kitematic, take a look at the [User Guide](userguide.md).